 General Data Protection Regulations (GDPR)

-The GDPR is a new law that determines how your personal data is processed and kept safe, and the legal rights that you have in relation to your own data.
-The regulation applies from 25 May 2018, and will apply even after the UK leaves the EU.
+GDPR determines how your personal data is processed and kept safe, and the legal right that you have in relation to your own data.